Trilingual-byford/java-challenge/readme.md

 - use java 8

-#### What we will look for
+#### What I did to this project
-- Readability of your code
-- Documentation
-- Comments in your code
-- Appropriate usage of spring boot
-- Appropriate usage of packages
+- Refactoring the project to a Gradle base project
-- Is the application running as expected
+- Updated the readme file about
-- No performance issues
+- Add web layer test to the project
+- Setup security config for the project
+- Replaced system output with logger

-#### Your experience in Java
+#### My experience in Java

-Please let us know more about your Java experience in a few sentences.
-For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have 4 years experience in Java and I started to use Spring Boot alone with kotlin from last year.
-- I'm a beginner and just recently learned Spring Boot
+- I'm not an expert in Spring Boot.But I'm be able to fix bug and resolve problem by document reading and source code analyzing.
-- I know Spring Boot very well and have been using it for many years
+- I know Spring Boot to some extends and can it to meet project requirement.